Chapter 5 : The Death Eater's Daughter

 A master of manipulation, a dominator of men, a skilled caster of the Imperius curse and a voice which inspired obedience wherever it spoke.
 A specialist in the minds of men, Yaxley would wait for the Dark Lord to return, and in the meantime he would prosper.

-Daphne and I grew up in a small country manor outside of London.
-The manor is protected from all Muggle sight and visitation, except for the milkman, who my mother explains is actually a half-blood who went to Hogwarts with her and whose cows produce the best milk in the county.
-The milkman was corrupted into marrying a Muggle, and we are not to speak with him, but only to drink his produce and be thankful that we were not so weak.
+Daphne and I grew up in a small country manor in Kent, a short distance from Greater London.
+The manor is protected from all Muggle sight and visitation, except for the milkman, who my mother explains is actually a half-blood who went to Hogwarts with her and whose cows produce the best milk in the shire.
+The milkman was corrupted into marrying a Muggle, and we are not to speak with him, but only to drink his produce and be thankful that we were not so weak-willed.

 The Yaxleys have always had competition, those who are jealous and will stoop to any low in order to get ahead.
 This is part of the reason why my sister and I took my mother’s maiden name at Hogwarts: hiding our true heritage in case we drew attention to our father’s dangerous past as we tread among his old enemies.
 For wherever there is greatness, there is danger.
 Of course, the Greengrass name commands respect as well: my mother’s family is rumored to be descended from the Peverells.